The Cars In The Fast And The Furious: Tokyo Drift

 Modifications

-The original car used for the movie was a Spec-S S15, which meant it had the naturally aspirated SR20DE engine under the hood.
-This is common for drift cars in real life, too.
+The original car used for the movie was a Spec-S S15, which meant it would’ve initially had the naturally aspirated SR20DE engine under the hood.

-Since the value of the SR20DET-powered S15 is priced much higher, the non-turbo Spec-S model is a much more affordable candidate for an engine swap.
+Since the turbocharged SR20DET-powered S15 Spec-R is much more expensive, the non-turbo Spec-S model is often the much more affordable candidate for an engine swap.

 That was also the case with the Spec-S in the movie, which featured a straight-six RB26 Skyline GT-R engine.

-Notable styling modifications on the car’s exterior alongside the C-West DRFT kit were the C-West GT (BGW) rear wing and Ganador wing mirrors.
+The car’s exterior featured notable styling modifications, including the C-West DRFT kit, the C-West GT (BGW) rear wing, and popular Ganador wing mirrors.

 We caught glimpses of Recaro seats with Takata harnesses for the interior, which would be a common choice in Japan.